kubernetes/kubernetes/docs/devel/releasing.md

 ## Version Number Format

-In order to account for these use cases, there are some specific formats that may end up representing the Kubernetes version.
+In order to account for these use cases, there are some specific formats that may end up representing the LMKTFY version.
 Here are a few examples:

 - **v0.5**: This is official version 0.5 and this version will only be used when building from a clean git tree at the v0.5 git tag, or from a tree